compose-spec/compose-spec/05-services.md

   - vendor/bin/phpunit
 ```

-If the value is `null`, the default entrypoint from the image must be used.
+If the value is `null`, the default entrypoint from the image is used.

-If the value is `[]` (empty list) or `''` (empty string), the default entrypoint declared by the image must be ignored,
+If the value is `[]` (empty list) or `''` (empty string), the default entrypoint declared by the image is ignored,
 i.e. overridden to be empty.

 ### env_file

-`env_file` adds environment variables to the container based on file content.
+`env_file` adds environment variables to the container based on the file content.

 ```yml
 env_file: .env
 ```

 `env_file` can also be a list.
-The files in the list must be processed from the top down.
+The files in the list are processed from the top down.
 For the same variable
-specified in two env files, the value from the last file in the list must stand.
+specified in two env files, the value from the last file in the list stands.

 ```yml
 env_file: